TomPace101/nanopore_diffusion/notes.md

 # Refactoring

+_TODO_: finish testing postproc with doit, then cleanup:
+- delete old code in dodo
+- remove the tasks_ files
+- create a branch to mark the occasion

 - let objects provide their own info needed by doit tasks in a standard structure
   - DONE: changes within useful
   - Load-level Attributes/properties/methods needed (see below)